 Day 5 – Waitomo Caves

 We then drove 3 hours down to Waitomo Caves which are famous for its glow worms.
-We went on guided tour with Cave World which was excellent, you probably have to go on a tour as all of the caves are privately owned but it is definitely worth it, although the photos don’t do it justice!
+We went on guided tour with Cave World which was excellent.
+You probably have to go on a tour as all of the caves are privately owned but, it is definitely worth it.
+The photos don’t do it justice!
 That night we stayed at Roselands Waitomo caves which was a free campsite with restaurant which was reasonably priced.